MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

    3. On the **Connect to Azure AD** screen, enter the appropriate credentials, and then click **Next**.
 Once connected, keep clicking **Next** until you're on the **Optional Features** screen.

    4. Make sure that **Exchange Mail Public Folders** is not selected.
-If it isn't selected, you can continue to the next section, *Prerequisite steps in Exchange Online*.
+If it isn't selected, you can go back in the wizard as long as you can so that you don't make any changes, and then continue to the next section, *Prerequisite steps in Exchange Online*.
 If it is selected, click to clear the check box, and then click **Next**.

       > [!NOTE]
       > If you don't see **Exchange Mail Public Folders** as an option on the **Optional Features** screen, you can exit Microsoft Azure Active Directory Connect and proceed to the next section, *Prerequisite steps in Exchange Online*.